Astronomer

 Series D in 2014

-Personal Capital Corporation is a digital wealth management company that offers financial advisory services and software designed to help individuals manage their finances effectively.
-Founded in 2009 and based in Redwood Shores, California, the company provides a suite of tools that allows users to monitor their income, spending, and investment performance in one place.
-With over 2.5 million customers, Personal Capital combines advanced software capabilities with personalized guidance from registered investment advisors, helping clients analyze cash flow, assess risks, and develop customized financial strategies.
-The company aims to transform financial management through technology, enabling individuals to gain a comprehensive understanding of their financial situations.
+Personal Capital Corporation is a digital wealth management company that offers financial advisory services and innovative software solutions to help individuals manage their finances effectively.
+Founded in 2009 and headquartered in Redwood Shores, California, the company provides tools that allow users to monitor income, spending, and investment performance in one place.
+Its services include wealth management, personalized financial planning, risk assessments, and investment checkup tools.
+With a user base exceeding 2.5 million customers, Personal Capital combines advanced technology with expert guidance from registered investment advisors to deliver customized financial strategies aligned with clients' goals.
+Originally known as SafeCorp Financial Corp., the company rebranded to Personal Capital in June 2010, reflecting its commitment to enhancing personal financial management through technology.

 PowerVision